Preparing your submission

 Competing interests

 Authors are required to declare any competing interests that may be perceived as contributing to potential bias.
-Examples include funding for a research program or employment by, consulting for, or stocks/shares in an organization that could be financially affected by the publication of a paper, as well as patents or patent applications whose value may be affected by the publication of the paper.
+Examples include funding for a research program or employment by, consulting for, or stocks/shares in an organization that could be financially affected by the publication of the paper, as well as patents or patent applications whose value may be affected by the publication of the paper.
 Authors are required to provide a statement listing any competing interests, which is published in their article.
-If there are no competing interests to declare then please state: “None.”

 When ethnicity/gender are reported, define who determined ethnicity/gender categories, whether the options were defined by the investigator and, if so, what they were and why ethnicity/gender are considered important in the study.